DurinPavel/citylink_parsing/README.md

 <body><b>
     <p align="justify">
         The purpose of this project is to obtain data by parsing from the website of the Citilink online store and upload them to the Pandas dataframe.
-When parsing, methods based on the interaction of the Pandas, Selenium webdriver, Json, Time, Math libraries were used.
+When parsing, methods based on the interaction of the <i>Pandas, Selenium webdriver, Json, Time, Math</i> libraries were used.
     </p>
     <p align="justify">
         Subsequently, the data obtained can be used in various Data Science methods.
 If desired, the code can be easily configured to upload data